tuowangpyp/type-prog-ws/README.md

 ## Nat Exercises

-The next set of exercises covers the `Nat` type introduced in the talk.
+The next set of exercises covers the `NatType` type introduced in the talk (Again dropping `Type` as before).
 Here we use the [Peano Axioms](http://en.wikipedia.org/wiki/Peano_axioms) to define natural numbers.

 ### nat-1